brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 1. micrograd does the differentiation, a manipulation of symbols;
 2. actual numerical calculation is delegated to a numerical library as NumPy.

 When a machine learning library implements the mathematical functions again, it is possible the result is different across libraries, for example the `arctanh(x)` in TensorFlow vs NumPy, when `x` is close to 1 or -1.
+By always delegating calculation to NumPy, we avoid producing divergent result.

 If in the future there is a numerical library more compact and performant, we will switch to that one.
 The clean division of job in the design enables that.

 ### micrograd can be taught to high schoolers
-The core file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py) is less than 500 lines, 10,000+ times smaller than full-featured libraries.
+The core file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py) is no more than 500 lines.
 Each mathematical operation is defined in 10-20 lines, for example the sum operation in [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py):

 ```python